Many people have never even heard of Cefalu, the rustic Sicilian beach town 70km away from Palermo.

 This tiny town of just 14,000 people has become a popular day trip from Palermo, capital of Sicily, and in this post, I hope to show you why, as well as give you everything you need to know to plan your perfect Cefalu visit.

-Cefalu Guide – The Charming Sicilian Beach Town
+Cefalu, Sicily – The Charming Beach Town You Need to Visit

 Cefalu at a glance

-The picturesque town of Cefalu is made unique by the presence of a huge rock that rises 270m high and known to the Phoenicians as ‘Promontory of Hercules.’
+The picturesque town of Cefalu, Sicily is made unique by the presence of a huge rock that rises 270m high and known to the Phoenicians as ‘Promontory of Hercules.’

 Below it, narrow cobblestone streets of the medieval old town are lined with artisan shops and seafood restaurants, all centred around the Duomo, a gigantic cathedral built by Roger II, the Norman.